-Female physicians of color are underrepresented in the story of the country's fight against covid-19
+Female Healthcare Workers of color are underrepresented in the story of the country's fight against covid-19

 alone for delivery.
 They pleaded with me to be there at the moment of their child’s birth because I was the closest person to family they would possibly see.

 The previously mentioned situation is not getting much press.
 My face, yes, my skin color, is placing me at increased risk of acquiring Covid-19, not only because I am a middle-aged, hypertensive, African American woman, but also because I am an African American medical provider torn between increasing my presence in risky obstetrical situations and keeping myself “distanced” to stay healthy.
 The indescribable pull that I feel while answering this new call to duty is stressful and dangerous.

 All patients deserve the best medical team consisting of the most qualified providers who can also provide them the best emotional support during their care.
 But, the story does not just end there.
 All medical providers need to address their unconscious biases to be able to truly listen to these patients and give them what they need regardless of the provider’s race.
 For now, those of us called to answer this “call to duty” will continue to do our best to provide excellent, compassionate care so let’s listen and welcome the stories from these beautiful physician mothers and record them for our history books."